rust-lang/rust-by-example/src/index.md

 - [Crates](crates.html) - A crate is a compilation unit in Rust.
 Learn to create a library.

+- [Cargo](cargo.html) - Go through some basic features of the official Rust package management tool.

 - [Attributes](attribute.html) - An attribute is metadata applied to some module, crate or item.

 - [Generics](generics.html) - Learn about writing a function or data type which can work for multiple types of arguments.